 In 2017, Heather began working at NOAA’s Northeast Fisheries Science Center as science communicator, creating multimedia content including web pages, feature stories, eNewsletter, social media, graphics and infographics, and more.
 She also works with scientists, communications colleagues, students, and interns on their blogs, outreach materials, and presentations to help ensure their content is clear, concise, and effective.

 As a science communicator, Heather studies how organizations and businesses structure and implement communication plans and products.
 She also actively studies marketing and digital media trends to help her create products that satisfy consumer expectations in a quickly evolving digital world.

 Heather’s science and research experience include:

-- Planning and implementing field and laboratory research in freshwater, estuarine, and marine ecosystems along the Atlantic, Gulf, and Pacific Coast of the U.S. and Panamanian Coast as it related to climate change, fisheries, biodiversity, ocean acidification, systems ecology, water quality, human impacts, multiple stressors, invasive species, and natural resources
+- Planning and implementing field and laboratory research in freshwater, estuarine, and marine ecosystems along the Atlantic, Gulf, and Pacific Coast of the U.S. and Panamanian Coast as it related to climate change, fisheries, cooperative research, biodiversity, systems ecology, water quality, human impacts, multiple stressors, invasive species, and natural resources

 - Performing data management and analysis, and preparing reports and peer-review manuscripts while collaborating with other federal, state, and academic institutions